Turkish PM says Israeli 'provocations' radicalising Muslim world

 Erdogan and Davutoglu portray the investigation as part of a coup attempt and have described Gulen's followers as traitors -- charges that Gulen, who runs a vast network of schools and business enterprises in Turkey and abroad, denies.

-(Reporting by Nick Tattersall and Asli Kandemir, additional reporting by Aruna Viswanatha in Washington; editing by Andrew Roche, Hugh Lawson, Crispian Balmer and Tom Brown)
+(Reporting by Nick Tattersall and Asli Kandemir; editing by Andrew Roche, Hugh Lawson and Crispian Balmer)